Zum Hauptinhalt springen

 Does not distinguish between free acid and dissolved metal salts

-Temperature-dependent, requires corrections
+Temperature dependent, requires corrections

 Acid titration

-• Method: A measured sample is titrated with sodium hydroxide (NaOH) and an indicator to determine the acid concentration
+• Method: A measured sample is titrated with Sodium hydroxide (NaOH) and an indicator to determine the acid concentration

 • Best suited for: Accurate testing of acid concentration in the laboratory